How to Resize a Picture in Word on Windows for Free

 - Add text fields.

-- Annotation tools like comments, custom stamps, notes, and much more.
+- Annotate files by adding comments, custom stamps, notes, and much more.

 - Digitally sign PDF documents.